History of U.S. foreign policy, 1801–1829: Prelude to war

 In early 1809, Congress passed the Non-Intercourse Act, which opened trade with foreign powers other than France and Britain.
 Aside from U.S. trade with France, the central dispute between Britain and the United States was the impressment of sailors on American ships by the Royal Navy.
 During the Napoleonic Wars, numerous British subjects were impressed into the Royal Navy, and many of them deserted to U.S. merchant ships.
-Unable to tolerate this loss of manpower, the Royal Navy seized several U.S. ships and impressed deserters, with some American sailors being mistaken for deserters also being impressed as well.
+Unable to tolerate this loss of manpower, the Royal Navy began stopping U.S. ships and impressing deserters, with some American sailors being mistaken for deserters also being impressed as well.
 Though Americans were outraged by this impressment, they also refused to take steps to limit it, such as refusing to hire British deserters.
 For economic reasons, American merchants preferred impressment to giving up their right to hire British deserters.

 Although initially promising, President Madison's diplomatic efforts to get the British to withdraw the Orders in Council were rejected by Foreign Secretary George Canning in April 1809.
 In August 1809, diplomatic relations with Britain deteriorated as minister David Erskine was withdrawn and replaced by "hatchet man" Francis James Jackson.
 Madison resisted calls for war, as he was ideologically opposed to the debt and taxes necessary for a war effort.
 British historian Paul Langford sees the removal in 1809 of Erskine as a major blunder, because Erskine:

 brought affairs almost to an accommodation, and was ultimately disappointed not by American intransigence but by one of the outstanding diplomatic blunders made by a [British] Foreign Secretary.
 It was Canning who, in his most irresponsible manner and apparently out of sheer dislike of everything American, recalled the ambassador Erskine and wrecked the negotiations, a piece of most gratuitous folly.
 As a result, the possibility of a new embarrassment for Napoleon turned into the certainty of a much more serious one for his enemy.
 Though the British cabinet eventually made the necessary concessions on the score of the Orders-in-Council, in response to the pressures of industrial lobbying at home, its action came too late....The loss of the North American markets could have been a decisive blow.
 As it was by the time the United States declared war, the Continental System [of Napoleon] was beginning to crack, and the danger correspondingly diminishing.
 Even so, the war, inconclusive though it proved in a military sense, was an irksome and expensive embarrassment which British statesman could have done much more to avert.

 Commodore Oliver Hazard Perry at the Battle of Lake Erie in 1813.